CachyOS/distribution/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
 about: Please describe the problem.
 If possible, include the CachyOS Version, information about your hardware, the steps needed to reproduce, and the expected outcome.
 title: ''
 labels: bug, new
 assignees: ''